azeem-r00t/quorum-quick-start/README.md

 ```

 ### Setting up the contracts
 We have to do some manual work to set up the contracts so they are deployed correctly.
-The code in this project refers the public keys for the private network I had setup.
 We assume that the default node that we use to deploy the contract will be `Node 1`.
 So, `Node 1` will always be a party to the contract.
 You can pick one of the other nodes as the second party and copy that public key (from your output - not from what is listed above).

-Update `toKeys` in the configuration file `config/default.json` to point to your own public key for the second party to the private smart contract.
+Update `toKeys` in the configuration file `config/default.json` to point to the public key of the second party to the private smart contract.
 Like mentioned before, we will be deploying the contract using ``Node 1`` so you should choose one of the other nodes as the second party.

 After you have updated the public key, run the following commands to compile and deploy the contract: